Retrieve paginated leak details with optional search

 root_domainstringRoot domain

-stealer_namestringStealer family (RedLine, Raccoon, etc.)
+stealer_namestringStealer family (RedLine, Raccoon, etc.).
+Representative value

-ip_addressstringVictim IP address
+ip_addressstringVictim IP address.
+Representative value

-machine_userstringMachine user
+machine_userstringMachine user account.
+Representative value

 hashstringUnique deduplication hash